tapsters/smoothie/README.md

-Smoothie
+smoothie
 ========

-Cute web framework for Erlang built on top of Cowboy.
+Cute web framework for Erlang built on top of Cowboy 2.

 Installing
 ----------